Miter7/Blackhat-CTF-MEM-Forensics---Write-up/README.md

-1-  Now, we will start with the Volatility 2 tool.
+1-    we will start with the Volatility 2 tool.

 In order to use Volatility 2, we need to identify the OS and architecture of this memory image by using the below plugin.